samira-jannat-143231/demo/README.md

 # demo
-This is a demo of git and github class.Github
+This is a demo of git and github class.

+# Teacher
+Shradha Kapra

+# Student
+Delta student